TheDoorworlds/ProjectTemplate/README.md

 ## How to Use

-1. First, download the items in this repo.</li>
+1. First, download the items in this repo.
-2. Copy the script templates to the appropriate location (which depends on your OS; see [https://docs.godotengine.org/en/stable/tutorials/scripting/creating_script_templates.html] for specifics).</li>
+2. Copy the script templates to the appropriate location (which depends on your OS; see [The Official Godot Docs](https://docs.godotengine.org/en/stable/tutorials/scripting/creating_script_templates.html) for specifics).
-3. Create your project in Godot (or open your existing one).</li>
+3. Create your project in Godot (or open your existing one).
 4. Open/Unzip FolderStructure.zip
 5. Click and drag the folders over into the Godot editor's file tree.